-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 What do I need to do if I want to leave Switzerland?

-Plan ahead: in some cases, especially for countries further away, it can take up to two years before you may have all the necessary documents together.
-Discuss your emigration plans with your nearest and dearest, set a realistic budget early on, and attend a language course.
+Plan ahead: for distant countries, gathering all necessary documents can take up to two years.
+Discuss your plans with close family and friends, set a realistic budget and consider taking a language course.

 Research, plan and organise

-- Inform yourself about your destination with a trip, extensive internet research, books and local media.
+- Research your destination through a trip, internet resources, books and local media.
 Perhaps you know or can find someone who has already emigrated to the country?
 The Federal Department of Foreign AffairsExternal link also has dossiers on the labour market and education systems in popular emigration countries available.

-- Find out about entry and residence permits for you and your family from the embassy or consulate of your destination.
+- Check entry and residence permit requirements for your family with the destination’s embassy or consulate.
 In European Union (EU) and European Free Trade Association (EFTA) countries, free movement enables emigration, while elsewhere it is often difficult to obtain a permanent permit.
 Information on the most popular emigration destinations can be found at the end of this article. ·

 - Find a job.
 Are your application documents complete?
 Clarify whether your credentials and diplomas are recognised in the country and have them translated if need be.

-- Look for a rental flat or house only on trustworthy platforms.
+- Search for rental properties on trustworthy platforms.
 Here are a few platforms, for example: for FranceExternal link, the USAExternal link, GermanyExternal link or CanadaExternal link.

 - Prepare the necessary documents such as salary certificate and confirmation of employment – translated into the local language.